 After creating these videos, you can now promote them on your other social media accounts.

-If you are interested in our B2B marketing services, visit our social media management pricing page today.
 We would be delighted to help you out.
-You can contact us from any page on our website or click here to schedule a free consultation.
+You can contact us from any page on our website to schedule a free consultation.

-Have a simple question you want answered?
+Have a simple question you want to be answered?
 Just leave it in the comments below and one of our experts will answer you in a timely manner.